pablgonz/travis-ci-latex-pdf/README.md

 * Install the Travis GitHub App by going to the [Marketplace](https://github.com/marketplace/travis-ci), scroll down, select Open Source (also when you want to use private repos) and select 'Install it for free', then 'Complete order and begin installation'.
  * Now you should be in Personal settings | Applications | Travis CI | Configure and you can allow access to repositories, either select repos or all repos.
 * Copy the files in the folder [`4-texlive`](4-texlive) to your repo, so `.travis.yml` and the `texlive/` folder.
+You can use an empty `texlive_packages` file initially, the given one is just an example.
 * Specify the right tex file in the `.travis.yml`.
 Possibly you also need to change the folder in `before_script` if not using `src/`.
 * Commit and push, you can view your repositories at [travis-ci.com](https://travis-ci.com/).
 (Thanks to [@jason-neal](https://github.com/PHPirates/travis-ci-latex-pdf/pull/6) for improving this)
+* For deploying to GitHub releases, see the notes [below](#deploy).
-* If the build fails because some package is missing you have to add it manually.
+* If the build fails because some package is missing you have to add it manually in `texlive_packages`.
 This configuration uses the `texliveonfly` package which tries to download missing packages but sometimes the error message is non-standard and that fails.
 In that case, put the package you want to install in `texlive/texlive_packages`, by checking at https://www.ctan.org/pkg/some-package to see in which TeX Live package it is contained (which may be different than the LaTeX package name).
-If you find a package which is not automatically downloaded, it would be great if you could let us known by submitting an issue.
+If you find a package which is not automatically downloaded, it would be great if you could let us know by submitting an issue.
 * Tip from [gvacaliuc](https://github.com/gvacaliuc/travis-ci-latex-pdf): In order to maintain the install scripts in a central repo and link to them, you could also just copy `.travis.yml` and replace
 ```yaml
 install: